tristanmyers/tristanmyers/README.md

 ---

 ### Technologies I'm familar with
-Javascript, Typescript, Python, C, Nim, Node, Deno, GraphQL, SQLite, GIT
+Javascript, Typescript, Python, C, Nim, Node, Deno, GraphQL, SQLite, GIT, Shopify, Figma

 ### What I'm working on
 - A custom browser homepage that will make my browsing habits easier, with a news aggregator, favorite links and weather.